 These addresses are sometimes allocated by ISP's to their customers as their identifiers, with all access to the real internet routed via the ISP, so no direct access.

 You are free to choose any of these addresses for your private network, but it is very important to choose a network address that is different from any other that you may wish to link to, either locally or via a long distance link (which could be a point to point virtual link routed via the internet).

-IPv6 is already becoming common, and is being deployed rapidly.
+IPv6 is already common, and is being further deployed rapidly.
 Recent Microsoft systems are able to use IPv6, although some network devices may need to be updated or replaced.
 Linux has been able to use the new system for some time.

 See RFC3306, RFC3956, RFC4913, RFC4291, RFC4489, RFC5952, RFC6052, RFC7136, RFC7346, and RFC7371, for full information on the structure of IPv6 addresses.

 Please only take my notes as an introduction, IPv6 is a much larger system than IPv4, with serious security implications.
 I suggest that even if you do not use Linux you should read the HOWTO giving extensive information about IPv6 at The Linux Documentation Project, http://www.tldp.org/HOWTO/Linux+IPv6-HOWTO